 1966 Two one-acts comprise Tennessee Williams' Slapstick Tragedy.
 The Mutilated features Kate Reid and Margaret Leighton as two shop women in an abrasive friendship; and The Gnadiges Fraulein has Leighton as an ex-performer who must pick through the garbage to eat.
-Catch all the fun fast, there will be only seven performances at the Longacre Theatre.
+Catch all the fun fast, there are only seven performances at the Longacre Theatre.

-1998 The Broadway revival of Richard Rodgers & Oscar Hammerstein II's The King and I that opened April 11, 1996, closes at the Neil Simon Theatre.
+1998 The Broadway revival of Richard Rodgers and Oscar Hammerstein II's The King and I that opened April 11, 1996, closes at the Neil Simon Theatre.
 The King and Anna were played by Lou Diamond Phillips and Donna Murphy, then Kevin Gray and Faith Prince, before adding Marie Osmond prior to the close.
-Following the lead of the original, which won the Tony for Best Musical in 1952, this production took home the Tony for Best Revival of a Musical.
+Following the lead of the original, which won the Tony for Best Musical in 1952, the production took home the Tony for Best Revival of a Musical.

-2003 Louis LaRusso II, the prolific playwright whose hometown of Hoboken, NJ, honored him with a special proclamation in 1998 for chronicling the Hoboken experience in 26 plays, dies today of cancer, at age 67.
+2003 Louis LaRusso II, the prolific playwright whose hometown of Hoboken, NJ, honored him with a special proclamation in 1998 for chronicling the Hoboken experience in 26 plays, dies at age 67.
 His oeuvre includes the Tony-nominated drama Lamppost Reunion, about a Frank Sinatra-like figure returning to his hometown neighborhood bar.

 2004 Jerry Springer: The Opera and The Pillowman win top honors at the Olivier Awards in London amid allegations of vote-rigging and a TV pull-out.

-2012 The world premiere of Early Plays, Richard Maxwell's adaptation of Eugene O'Neill's plays anchored in the world of sailors and the sea, officially opens at St. Ann's Warehouse.
-A collaboration between the Wooster Group and the New York City Players, the production includes O'Neill's Bound East for Cardiff (1914), The Long Voyage Home (1917) and The Moon of the Caribbees (1918).
+2012 The world premiere of Early Plays, Richard Maxwell's adaptation of Eugene O'Neill's plays anchored in the world of sailors and the sea, opens at St. Ann's Warehouse.
+A collaboration between the Wooster Group and the New York City Players, the production includes O'Neill's Bound East for Cardiff (1914), The Long Voyage Home (1917), and The Moon of the Caribbees (1918).

 More of Today's Birthdays: James Kirkwood, Sr. 1875.
 Edna St. Vincent Millay 1892.
 Nacio Herb Brown 1896.
 Sheldon Leonard 1907.
 Jules Munshin 1915.
 Paul Dooley 1928.
-Ellen Greene 1950.
+Ellen Greene 1951.
 Lea Salonga 1971.